submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 `subctl binary` <- `shipyard dapper base image` <- `[admiral, submariner, lighthouse, submariner-operator]`

-The dapper base image that is provided by `shipyard` for building and E2E tests in all of the other projects pulls in the `subctl` binary.
+The Dapper base image that is provided by `shipyard` for building and E2E tests in all of the other projects pulls in the `subctl` binary.

 ## Release versions